 - Meanwhile, dice the carrots and onion and measure out the mushrooms, rice, and broth, and set aside.

-- Heat 1 tablespoon of olive oil in a heavy bottom braiser or Dutch Oven.
+- Heat 1 Tbsp of olive oil in a heavy bottom braiser or Dutch Oven.
 Once hot place 3 chicken legs in the pot, skin side down and sear until golden brown.
 Then flip and cook for another 1-2 minutes on the other side.
 At this stage it's not necessary to cook the chicken all the way through, it will cook through in the oven.
 Once all the chicken is seared transfer to a clean plate and set aside.

 - Do not clean out the pot, add the carrots and onions to the pot and cook in the chicken fat.
-If your pot is a bit dry add 1 tablespoon more olive oil.
+If your pot is a bit dry add 1 Tbsp more olive oil.
 Cook vegetables until fragrant and slightly tender.

 - Then deglaze the pan by slowly adding the Chicken broth, scraping up the drippings and brown bits with a wooden spoon into the broth.